temporalio/documentation/docs-src/concepts/what-is-a-workflow-definition.md

 - [How to develop a Workflow Definition using the Python SDK](/python/developing-workflows)
 - [How to develop a Workflow Definition using the TypeScript SDK](/typescript/developing-workflows)

-A Workflow Definition is often also referred to as a Workflow Function.
+A Workflow Definition may be also referred to as a Workflow Function.
 In Temporal's documentation, a Workflow Definition refers to the source for the instance of a Workflow Execution, while a Workflow Function refers to the source for the instance of a Workflow Function Execution.

 A Workflow Execution effectively executes once to completion, while a Workflow Function Execution occurs many times during the life of a Workflow Execution.